 In addition to the essential qualifications, employers will be looking for those who are empathetic, compassionate, supportive and understanding of the pupils’ needs.
 You will need to be well-presented, professional, trustworthy and ethical.
 A positive and motivational candidate who is flexible and resourceful will be well received.

-Where can a Primary Teaching Assistant job take you?
+Where can a primary teaching assistant job take you?

-Starting out in a Primary Teaching Assistant position is a great option if you are looking to become a teacher due to the range of experience you will gain.
+Starting out in a primary teaching assistant position is a great option if you are looking to become a teacher due to the range of experience you will gain.

 Due to its flexibility and rewarding nature, you could find that you want to remain a TA, in which case, to future-proof and build a rewarding career deeply rooted in professional prowess you could progress your specialist knowledge of SEND/ALN.